 The mosquito issue was something I dealt with for sunrise photos in Mexico, years ago.
 Thinking back, I really recommend carrying bug spray on your early and late photo shoots.

 It’s something I’m getting right away so that I’m always prepared for locations conditions like I just experienced.
 In fact, I’ve already got some from the store today!

 The light at sunrise and sunset is usually top quality.
-It can make all the difference in creating more dynamic architectural images.
+It can make all the difference in creating more dynamic architectural images in London Ontario.

 Battling the bugs is one of the aspects we architecture photographers deal with as we chase light during the summer months.
 I half wonder if it would have had better conditions if I scheduled photography at sunset instead.